mwin007/magento2-extension-builder/README.md

-Developer Builder for Magento2
+Developer Module Builder for Magento2
 ====================================

 # About

-This module add commands to the bin/magento utility in order to easily create specific classes This use database of magento database
+This module add commands to the bin/magento utility in order to easily create specific classes.

+Make a functional module in double-quick time:
+* create table in database
+* launch magento command line

 This extension is based on the [Magento 2 module from scratch tutorial](https://github.com/ashsmith/magento2-blog-module-tutorial) from [Ash Smith](https://www.ashsmith.io)